pedroorez/setuplex/readme.md

 You must also install the `Kodi Queu Sync` on the plugin list of the server to automatically sync new data.
 (TODO: should not be nescessary to install it)

+## Contribute

+Developing this project is kinda messy at the moment.

+Most of configurations are made using SQLite databases.
+So the development flow is basically run `make clean` to delete any file not commited and recreate the container.
+After that make a tiny modification and commit the new SQLite Database.

+You can also modify de database directly using a client and opening the `nzbdrione.db` database files.

 ## License

 yarrrrrrrr